Pardalotus/metabeak/README.md

 # Pardalotus Metabeak

+The code that powers the Pardalotus API.

-Pardalotus metadata events API.
-Work in progress, including the name!
+Work in progress, pre-release.

 # License